 H1 (Novelty): Molecules generated during gamified GemmaCure sessions have higher average Tanimoto dissimilarity to training set molecules than molecules generated by automated random search over the same targets.

-H2 (Scaffold Diversity): GemmaCure game sessions produce a greater number of unique Murcko scaffolds per 100 generated molecules than automated baseline generation.
+H2 (Scaffold Diversity): GemmaCure game sessions produce a greater number of unique Bemis-Murcko scaffolds per 100 generated molecules than automated baseline generation.

-H3 (Democratization): High school students with no prior biochemistry instruction can generate chemically valid drug candidates (SMILES validity ≥80%) after a 15-minute tutorial.
+H3 (Democratization): High school students with no prior biochemistry instruction can generate chemically valid drug candidates (SMILES validity ≥80%) after a 15-minute tutorial, and can correctly explain at least one property tradeoff.

-Table 3 compares the fine-tuned model (dlyog/gemma-cure) against the base Gemma 4-E2B model and the Deep2Lead VAE on Tier 1 chemistry metrics, evaluated on five held-out targets (SARS-CoV-2 MPro, EGFR T790M, CDK2/Cyclin E, DPP-4, BACE1).
+Table 3 compares the fine-tuned model (dlyog/gemma-cure) against the base Gemma 4-E2B model and the Deep2Lead VAE on Tier 1 chemistry metrics, evaluated on five held-out targets (SARS-CoV-2 MPro, EGFR Kinase, CDK2/Cyclin E, SIRT1, BRAF V600E).
+The 100% validity figure reflects the evaluation set; a reproducible release requires a frozen benchmark, raw generation logs, and canonicalization records.

 | Metric | Deep2Lead VAE | Base Gemma 4 | GemmaCure |